 When most of us buy life insurance, we aren’t thinking of ourselves.
 We’re thinking of those we love, protecting our families if something tragic were to happen to us.
 This is the primary reason for purchasing life insurance.

-Life insurance riders are typically add-ons to the policy that personalize coverage to your unique needs.
+Life insurance riders are typically add-ons to the policy that allow you to choose additional features, so you can customize life insurance coverage to meet your specific needs.
 Some riders are inherent to a policy and others are available at additional cost, and/or may involve a fee when exercised.
-Some life insurance companies offer policies with living benefits riders, benefits that can offer value to you while you’re living.
+Some life insurance companies offer policies with “living benefits riders.”
+These riders provide benefits that can offer value to you while you’re living.
 A living benefits rider provides added services that can be accessed while you’re living.
-A common living benefits rider is an accelerated death benefit.
-Another example is Haven Life’s Plus rider, which is expanding the reach and value of these policy enhancements on term life insurance.

 Living benefits riders that make life less hard